This means a lot of different tasks for different projects, ongoing simultaneously.

 It’s an app (desktop and mobile) that helps you streamline your marketing tasks.
 You can create projects within this app, assign tasks within projects, schedule your content, blog posts, social media posts, and see them all in a beautiful calendar.

 I’ve already alluded to it above, but really, my life was starting to get a little too chaotic with all the different things that are going on.
-With grad school, the blog, the Canva template business, and potentially new courses and products and monetization tactics I planned for 2021, I knew that if I was going to keep my side-blogging side-hustle just that — a side gig, I needed to organize things better.
+With grad school, the blog, the Canva template business, and potentially new courses and products and monetization tactics I have planned for the future, I knew that if I was going to keep my side-blogging side-hustle just that — a side gig, I needed to organize my life better.

 Now, do I recommend all bloggers sign up for CoSchedule?